An overview of this chapter’s contents and take-aways can be found here.

 While it looks like we are almost there, there are two things that we need to address: (i) can we invert to obtain a unique solution? (ii) If we can, does this solution constitute a (strict) local minimum?
 (And is this local minimum global?)

 and it constitutes a strict local minimum by positive definiteness of , the second derivative of the objective function.
-This local solution is also global, as for any , , so that the objective vanishes to in any asymptotic direction.
+This local solution is also global, as for any , , so that the objective diverges to in any asymptotic direction.

 One thing we have only insufficiently addressed thus far is the quality of estimation.
 While the OLS estimator is not biased, and it is the “most efficient” estimator (lowest variance among the set of unbiased estimators), in practice, its variance (i.e., the expected squared error) can still be very high – just not as high as the one you would obtain with another estimator.
 Therefore, if you have a simple model and I tell you that OLS has been applied to obtain based on 10 data points, would you be confident to preclude that the true value of is 0?
 And would you rule out that it is 1?

 To address the error we make in estimation, it is useful to consider the quantity .
-To express it in a useful way, we plug in with to the expression above, and we obtain
+To express it in a useful way, we plug in to the expression above, and we obtain

 Theorem: Slutsky’s theorem.